Excellent Reviews on Trustpilot

 How much money does a Pokémon vending machine make?

-Operators typically net $7 to $9 in profit per booster pack, and a machine averages about 3.4 pack sales per day — above $1,000 in monthly profit at a solid location.
+Operators typically make about $7 in profit per booster pack, and an average machine does 5 pack sales per day, around $933 in monthly net profit at a 41% net margin at a solid location.
 Operators in higher-traffic spots see $1,400 to $2,800.
 Location quality and pricing are the variables: weaker spots earn less, high-foot-traffic spots earn more.

 Do people really pay $20 for a Pokémon pack?